 Syndrome's death by cape in a jet turbine.
 When was this Foreshadowed?
 During Mr. Incredible's conversation with Edna Mode on the danger of capes and one of the deaths mentioned is the cape caught in a jet turbine.

 The Cameo: A particularly awesome one for anyone who is into animation history.
 Those two old men who praise the heroes after the climax ("That's the way to do it" - "No school like the old school") are Frank Thomas and Ollie Johnston...Not ringing a bell?
-They were the last surviving two of Disney's "Nine Old Men", legendary animators who had been in the business practically since the beginning.
-For example, they were both animators on Snow White and the Seven Dwarfs, and were involved in practically every animated Disney project up to The Fox and the Hound.
+They were the last surviving two of Disney's "Nine Old Men", legendary animators who had been in the business since the beginning.
+For example, they were both animators on Snow White and the Seven Dwarfs, and were involved in nearly every animated Disney project up to The Fox and the Hound.
 (Sadly, Thomas didn't live to see The Incredibles finished, and Johnston died in 2008.)

 The family is very nearly the Fantastic Four: Mr. Incredible is the Thing, Elastigirl is Mr. Fantastic, and Violet is the Invisible Woman.
-Only Dash lacks a direct parallel, though he's certainly Hot Blooded enough to be a match for the Human Torch.
+Only Dash lacks a direct parallel, though he's certainly Hot-Blooded enough to be a match for the Human Torch.
 The ending shows Jack-Jack has highly variable superpowers (among these, setting himself on fire like the Human Torch), and Franklin Richards, the child of Mr. Fantastic and the Invisible Woman had very ill-defined but vast superpowers.
 Even their costumes and name (Fantastic/Incredible) are similar.
-Their villain, Syndrome, is a somewhat more rotund Doctor Doom, a villain whose primary superpowers are simply being so good at super-technology that his super-suit is more powerful than the family combined.
+Their villain, Syndrome, is a more rotund Doctor Doom, a villain whose primary superpowers are simply being so good at super-technology that his super-suit is more powerful than the family combined.
 Syndrome also has Doctor Doom's 'petty grudge blown WAY out of proportion' motivation for his enmity as well.

-Frozone is basically Iceman from the X-Men comics as played by Samuel L. Jackson.
+Frozone is Iceman from the X-Men comics as played by Samuel L. Jackson.
 They even have the same way of getting from place to place: creating ramps of ice to skate everywhere.

 In a more extreme example, Gazerbeam and The Underminer basically are Cyclops and the Mole Man in all but name.
 The DVD special features on the minor heroes in the movie even parodies Cyclops' infamously bland personality by having Gazerbeam be an incredibly dull person.